OlivierSohn/hamazed/README.md

   - A tutorial on how to use [imj-game] to build a multi-player game.
 - [imj-game-synths]
   - "A jam session, in the cloud, with loops and synthesizers."
-  - Players are playing music together, in real-time, using their computer keyboards as synthesizers.
+  - Players are playing music together, in real-time, using either real MIDI devices, or computer keyboards.
 - [imj-game-hamazed]
   - You're a ship pilot, shooting at flying numbers.
 	- Each level has its own original music!